Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 spz = sparse.COO(shape=..., data=..., coords=...)
 ```

-One current pain point for `sparse` is its performance: It's notably slower than equivalent SciPy operations.
+One current pain point for `sparse` is its performance: it's notably slower than equivalent SciPy operations.
 Work is ongoing to resolve this difference in performance while maintaining generality.

 ### [`scipy.sparse`](https://docs.scipy.org/doc/scipy/reference/sparse.html)